sigsum/sigsum/archive/2025-02-01-elias-trust-policy-notes.md

-How to choose witnesses to use in a trust policy?
+# Preliminary thoughts on how to choose witnesses to use in a trust policy

+## Background

+When sigsum is used, a trust policy is needed.

 Want to protect against the following:
 - some organizations may become compromised such that all witnesses under their control become compromised